YuZhengM/scvmap-tutorial/docs/source/index.rst

 user-friendly analysis workflows, time-intensive, and reliance on high-performance computing.
 These challenges hinder biologists from widely investigating the single-cell genetic variations, urgently calling for a user-friendly online analysis tool.
-Thus, we developed :text_red:`SCVdb`, the first online and user-friendly server for variant-to-function mapping at single-cell resolution.
+Thus, we developed :text_red:`SCVdb <https://bio.liclab.net/scvdb/>`_, the first online and user-friendly server for variant-to-function mapping at single-cell resolution.